Edward Cross (zoo proprietor)

 Cross renamed the collection the Royal Grand National Menagerie, and employed a doorkeeper who was dressed as a Yeoman of the Guard.
 The living conditions for the animals were so poor that negative comments were made even in the early 19th century.
-The situation became untenable after his bad-tempered elephant, Chunee, was put down by a firing squad of soldiers from Somerset House in March 1826.
+The situation became untenable after his elephant, Chunee, became unmanageable and killed a keeper.
+Chunee was finally put down by a firing squad of soldiers from Somerset House on 1 March 1826.
 Cross attempted to sell the collection to the new Zoological Society of London in 1826 and 1828, but the offer was refused on both occasions.

 The Exeter Exchange was demolished in 1829, as part of general improvements to the Strand, and Cross moved the menagerie to the King's Mews near Trafalgar Square (now the site of the National Gallery).
 Some of the animals were sold to the new London Zoo in Regent's Park.
-In 1831, he sold the remaining animals to the Surrey Literary, Scientific and Zoological Institution - an institution that he had founded - for £3,500.
+In 1831, he sold the remaining animals to the Surrey Literary, Scientific and Zoological Institution – an institution that he had founded - for £3,500.
 Cross became superintendent of the new Surrey Zoological Gardens, and the animals were moved to Royal Surrey Gardens, in the grounds of Walworth Manor House in Kennington.
 Many of the exotic animals were housed in a large circular domed glass conservatory, 300 ft in circumference with more than 6000 sqft of glass.
 The collection expanded in the following years to include lions, tigers, an Indian rhinoceros, an orang-utan, and several giraffes.

 Cross retired in 1844, and he died in Kennington in 1854.
-His wife, Mary, predeceased him.
+His wife, Mary, had predeceased him.
 The zoo became run down after Cross retired, and the animals were sold off in 1856, to be replaced by Surrey Music Hall.